honojs/website/middleware/builtin/trailing-slash.md

-# Tailing Slash Middleware
+# Trailing Slash Middleware

-This middleware resolves the handling of Trailing Slashes in GET requests.
+This middleware handles Trailing Slash in the URL on a GET request.

-`appendTrailingSlash` redirects to the URL to which it added the Tailing Slash if the content was not found.
-Also, `trimTrailingSlash` will remove the Tailing Slash.
+`appendTrailingSlash` redirects the URL to which it added the Trailing Slash if the content was not found.
+Also, `trimTrailingSlash` will remove the Trailing Slash.

 ## Import